Cap-go/capacitor-pretty-toast/README.md

 This package keeps the familiar `toast.*` surface from `react-native-pretty-toast`, but ships as a Capacitor plugin with:

-- native overlays on iOS and Android
+- native overlays on iOS and Android.
-- a DOM renderer on web
+- a DOM renderer on web.
 - queueing, `force`, `update`, `dismiss`, `dismissAll`, and `promise`
 - symbol icons, raw SVG through `icon`, and URI-based images through `iconSource`